-The write side of a kanji was written first in a Nakano Ward post office on Monday in a vain attempt to recall the left side of the kanji.
+The right side of a kanji was written first in a Nakano Ward post office on Monday in a vain attempt to recall the left side of the kanji.

 “I think I was on the verge of remembering the left side, but the force of the right side was strong with this kanji,” said 37-year-old English teacher Sarah Wellington.